Unnamed10110/BetterAltTab_Unnamed10110/README.md

 ## ⚙️ Configuration

-### INI File Configuration
+### Automatic Configuration
-The application uses `BetterAltTab.ini` for all configuration settings:
+The application automatically creates `BetterAltTab.ini` with default settings on first run.
+All settings are configurable through the INI file:

 ```ini
 [General]